 It’s spring, which means it’s graduation party season!
 Whether you’re planning the entire menu or simply contributing a dish, we’ve rounded up nine festive and tasty recipes from our Whole30 Recipes feed.
-Each of these dishes works well when paired with non-compliant items (for people who aren’t doing a Whole30 or are practicing their Food Freedom).
-Or, select several recipes from the list below and serve an entirely Whole30 compliant menu.
+Each of these dishes works well when paired with non-compatible items (for people who aren’t doing a Whole30 or are practicing their Food Freedom).
+Or, select several recipes from the list below and serve an entirely Whole30 compatible menu.
 They’re all so flavorful and fun, your guests won’t miss the grains, dairy, or sugar.

 SNACK | Buffalo Turkey Meatballs from Whole30 Noir

 Serving Size | Makes about 12 standard size meatballs

 ½ tsp dried rpsemary

 ½ small onion, finely chopped or grated

 2 tbsp Whole30 compatible buffalo sauce (such as The New Primal)